-When you first purchased your Dell system it most likely included a CD with the diagnostics program on it.
-You're probably thinking who keeps their original CDs right?
-Well if you lost or trashed that disc you're not out of luck.
+When you first purchased your Dell system, it most likely included a CD with the diagnostics program on it.
+You're probably thinking: "Who keeps their original CDs?"
+Well if you lost or trashed that disc, you're not out of luck.

-In this hub I will show you how to create a bootable USB drive that contains the diagnostics utility.
+In this article, I will show you how to create a bootable USB drive that contains the diagnostics utility.

 - Hard Drive